microsoft/TypeScript/dev.md

 1. TypeArguments need a flag or boolean to mark itself.
 For a generic type could be valid typeargument for now, we should not check whether it has typearguments for now.
 So, where to add the flag, which type should have this flag.

+2. nested typeconstructor map.
+This does not exist in only generic world, but now we could have `Container<Container<T>>`.
+If we store typearguments into the type of the symbol of typeconstructor `Container`, it would be a infinite loop.
+I create a tmp type which have flag "TypeConstructorWrapper" for the node, rather than the symbol.

 ## Need improvement

 1. high light the same symbol for TypeConstructor in the interface.
-2. the TypeConstructor in the TypeParameter declration need quickinfo.
-3. add more check for arguments
+2. add more check for arguments
     - allow generic as typeArguments // seems this is done already
     - check typeArguments and typeParameter whether match, especially paramters
+3. the TypeConstructor in the TypeParameter declration need quickinfo.
+4. the methods in interface need quick info.
+?auto infer typeArgument

 ## Key Point

 1. distinguish whether the typereference is a typeconstructor or not.
+2. nested typeconstructor.

 ``` ts
 var w: Itertable<number, Set>;
 ```

 call getTypeFromTypeReference on `TypeReference(node) Set`
     in the call
     1. get the symbol of `Set`